Thomas Allen (baritone): Later career

-Allen has now performed at Covent Garden for over 35 years, recently having played in total 50 roles with the company, with Faninal from Richard Strauss' Der Rosenkavalier marking his 50th role in December 2009.
+Allen performed in total 50 roles with the Royal Opera company, with Faninal from Richard Strauss' Der Rosenkavalier marking his 50th role in December 2009.
 The 25th anniversary of his debut at the Metropolitan Opera was celebrated in 2006.
 Allen has also been revealed as being the model and inspiration in developing the now famous character of Billy Elliot in the play of the same name by Lee Hall.

 In September 2008, he performed under the direction of Woody Allen in Puccini's Gianni Schicchi for the Los Angeles Opera as well as at the Spoleto Festival in June 2009.
 The year 2009 marked the 40th anniversary of his professional debut at the WNO in 1969, also marking the four decades he has been in the opera world.
 During the same year, he took part in the annual BBC Proms, singing songs from numerous MGM musicals such as Gigi, Kismet and On the Town at the Royal Albert Hall, London.
 In the 2009/10 opera season, he appeared in operas in America, Germany and the United Kingdom; as Faninal in Der Rosenkavalier, Don Alfonso in Così fan tutte, Prosdocimo in Il turco in Italia and Gianni Schicchi at Covent Garden.

-On 11 October 2011 Allen was appointed Chancellor of Durham University by the University's Convocation, to serve from 1 January 2012 in succession to Bill Bryson.
+On 11 October 2011 Allen was appointed Chancellor of Durham University by the University's Convocation, to serve from 1 January 2012 in succession to Bill Bryson, remaining until July 2022.
 His first concert with the university took place in Durham Cathedral on 1 June 2013, appearing alongside over 100 student performers.
 On 27 January 2012, Allen marked his 40th anniversary at the Royal Opera House, Covent Garden, singing the role of Don Alfonso in Così fan tutte.
-On 4 November 2021, Durham University announced Allen would step down from his role as Chancellor in July 2022.

 In 2015, he sang the role of Baron Zeta in the Metropolitan Opera's production of Franz Lehár's operetta The Merry Widow, which he reprised at the Met in 2017.

+At the 2025 Gramophone Awards he was given the Lifetime Achievement award.